weinhouse/Random-Fun-Projects/webserver/README.md

 - special data processing on my home network for home automation via cgi and webhook type scripts.

 ### The docker image:
-- Included in the image:
+- Whats in Dockerfile to create this image:
   - Base image is Debian Buster
   - Dependency software is added via apt
   - Python is compiled and installed in a virutal environment with custom $PATH for it's use